-“No you can’t do anything for me,” I replied, in imitation of a terminally ill person lying on a hospital bed.
+“No you can’t do anything for me,” I replied, in the manner I suppose of a terminally ill person lying on a hospital bed.
 “I don’t need books.
 No book on earth can help me now.”

 She sounded more than amazed.
 “Then what on earth do you need behind you?”
-She searched the empty wall against which the books lay on the table.
+She searched the empty wall behind the table on which the books lay.
 If she was searching for a cockroach about to walk down my neck, it wasn’t there.

-“I need to scratch my behind,” I announced with righteous indignation.
+“I need to scratch my behind,” I announced, expressing distress in no uncertain terms.

 She was completely taken aback, though I thought I detected the flicker of a semi-cruel smile on her face.
 But it vanished almost instantaneously.
 Controlling her emotions, whatever they were, she replied sternly, “Well use your other hand then, since you are not athletic enough to employ your right foot to serve the purpose.”
 I noticed with some satisfaction that she was well-informed about the condition of my left foot.
 I was not a victim of total indifference, thank God.